keithh9704/sep11-freedom-project/tool/learning-log.md

         * All this means is that if the player touches the coin the coin would disappear. you could add sound effects like play(blahblah.mp4) or/and somewhere in the code space have a variable named score and when the coin collides with the character it adds to the score and Many more.
 * After setting up symbols for the platformer on [ ] we left open, we would add something like this:
     ```
     "@  =  $",
     "=======",
     ```
     * The quotion marks determind the end point of the plaformer/the void.
     * You must have the , after you are done with that part of the platformer or else it would crash the whole game
     * You would put every height of the platformer into one single line like this `"@  =  $", "=======",` but it looks really unorganized and it would hurt your future self.

 Today I used the [Kaboom playground](https://kaboomjs.com/play) again because In my opinion it helps me learn the different things that kaboom can do.
 To figure out how each code works I would delete them and see what function gets removed and then I write them down here.
 Sometimes I find like the , in making level + creating code and anchor("bot") have really different levels of importance but is really crucial to platformers.
 Next time I will try to add different things to the level of the platformer like things that goes that makes to the gameover screen and try to create a gameover screen.
+### 11/18/24
+* to restart a level after you reached gameover you have to create a scene(myVar. ()=>{
+    js code
+})
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc